Rastafarian Wild Harvesters on Table Mountain

-Some may also delve into manuals of worldwide snake-oil-manship: one Rasta in the market, in tones of clairvoyant sympathy, offered me a root that would remedy premature ejaculation.
+Some may also delve into manuals of worldwide snake-oil-manship: one plant-medicine seller in the market, in tones of clairvoyant sympathy, offered me a root that would remedy premature ejaculation.
 I bought the buchu.

 What isn't sold on the streets is bought by traditional healers in the townships, or sent up-country.
 Wild medicine plants are also imported from other parts of South Africa.

 Also included are 198 animal species.
-The Rastafarians, who eat what they refer to as a clean diet from the fire, are however mainly vegetarian, and don't seem to sell dead creatures.
+The sackcloth Rastafarians, who eat what they refer to as 'a clean diet from the fire', are however mainly vegetarian, and don't seem to sell dead creatures.

 As to how many people consume all of this?
 Some say about 40 percent of South Africans visit traditional doctors every year.
 Others claim a far smaller percentage.